 The aim is to maintain the original material and character of the vessel.
 The Preservation Society group have materials, equipment and tools to maintain MFV TACOMA in its present condition within a five-year budget framework.
-The location of the vessel at North Quay allows limited conservation work to be undertaken.
-For any major work, Two commercial slipways are actively operating that would be capable of conducting such work.
+The location of the vessel at Sandy Point allows limited conservation work to be undertaken.
+For any major work, Two commercial slipways are actively operating that would be capable of conducting such work. the current location however restricts Tacoma's activity with tidal restrictions and lack of visual exposure to Port Lincolns tourist traffic .